CMS Comparison: Most Popular CMS (Statistic)

 CMS Trends

-To cater to this clientele, beginner-friendly CMSs have grown in popularity, as have website builders.
-The latter, which take care of everything from hosting to security, often make designing a website or store a matter of dragging and dropping elements and arranging them to one's preferences.
+As more and more people become interested in creating a website, online store, or blog, beginner-friendly CMSs and website builders have grown in popularity.
+The latter, which handles everything from hosting to security, allows users to design a website by dragging and dropping elements and arranging them to their preferences.

-While user numbers for Drupal and Joomla have stagnated, or even started to diminish (WordPress continues to grow), those for site builders like Squarespace, Wix, or Weebly have only grown.
+While user numbers for Drupal and Joomla have stagnated or even started to decrease (WordPress continues to grow), those for site builders like Squarespace, Wix, and Weebly have grown.

 Contentful

-In a classic CMS, the content and presentation layers of a website are intertwined, displaying as a website in a browser (for example), Headless CMS focuses instead on content creation and administration.
+In a traditional CMS, a website's content and presentation layers are linked, displaying as a website in a browser (for example).
+Headless CMS focuses instead on content creation and administration.
 The channels through which this content is output are regulated through versatile API integrations.

-The advantage of this is that CMS editors can focus entirely on content.
-In turn, this content can then be output to all sorts of devices, from websites to smartphone apps, smart speakers, or VR glasses.
+This allows CMS editors to focus entirely on content, which can then be output to all sorts of devices, from websites to smartphone apps, smart speakers, or VR glasses.

 Contentful simplifies how content is output via multiple APIs.

-Creating and administering content with Contentful doesn't require a specialized knowledge of programming, and editors can use the platform on their own.
-For designing the apps and websites on which the content will be output, however, developers are needed.
+Creating and administering content with Contentful doesn't require any programming know-how, and editors can use the platform on their own.
+Developers are needed, however, for designing the apps and websites where content will be output.

 Wix

-In our evaluation of the best website builders, Wix came in first place.
-Its users are also highly satisfied with the service, underlined by what we've identified as 45% growth in usage over the past year.
+Wix came in first place when we tested the market's leading website builders.
+Its users are also highly satisfied with the service, underlined by what we've identified as a 45% growth in usage over the past year.

 Wix came in first on our list of website builders.

-We can fully understand the service's popularity: Wix offers an intuitive user interface, a regular editor, and one that's geared towards beginners and makes designing even easier.
-Thanks to its wide variety of features, countless design possibilities, and well-stocked app marketplace, users of all types and levels of experience can bring their digital visions to life.
+Wix offers an intuitive user interface, and two editors: A regular one and another that's geared towards beginners.
+Thanks to its wide variety of features, numerous design possibilities, and well-stocked app marketplace, anyone can easily bring their digital visions to life.

 Squarespace

-Squarespace is another website builder which has enjoyed considerable growth in recent times, and again, we can understand the reasons why.
-In our evaluation, the platform earned top marks and a rating of "Very good".
+Squarespace is another website builder that's grown recently, and again, we think we know why.
+In our evaluation, the platform earned top marks and a "Very Good" rating.

-We particularly liked the elegance and high quality of Squarespace's designs, both of which have been one of the developer's calling cards for quite a while.
-Beyond that, the platform is intuitive to use, boosting its appeal to users of all types and levels of experience.
+We particularly liked the elegance and high quality of Squarespace's designs, both of which are the website builder's calling cards.
+Beyond that, the platform is intuitive to use, boosting its appeal to users of any level of experience.

 Squarespace's clean and professional design options are one of the platform's claims to fame.

 There's a bit less variety when it comes to extensions.
-A few are available, however, as Squarespace is a closed system, the number of plugins is significantly less than for other site builders, such as Wix.
-In terms of pricing, Squarespace is a premium service, and as such, also slightly more expensive than its competitors.
+Some are available, however, as Squarespace is a closed system, the number of plugins is significantly less than for other site builders, like Wix.
+When it comes to pricing, Squarespace is a premium service and is sold at a premium price.

 Overall Result

-WordPress remains the undisputed 'king of CMS', and a strong all-rounder, even among self-hosted options.
-The platform is relatively user-friendly, catering to beginners, while also multi-faceted enough to offer more experienced users a free hand to accomplish whatever they have in mind.
-For those who can handle a steeper learning curve, Drupal or Joomla also offer strong options.
+WordPress remains the king of CMS and a strong all-arounder.
+The platform is relatively user-friendly, which caters to beginners, but also expandable enough to offer pros the ability to customize their projects.
+For those who can handle a steeper learning curve, Drupal or Joomla are also great options.

-Apart from the Top 3 most commonly used CMSs, there's a whole world of other platforms, some of which, as we've pointed out above in the "Trends' section, might pose a threat, even to WordPress.
+Apart from the Top 3 most commonly used CMSs, there's a whole world of other site-building platforms.
+One day, some of these might even challenge WordPress.

 Conclusion

-The statistics don't lie: WordPress is the undisputed king of CMS.
-The platform dominates the world of website design like no other, and continues to grow, even while its direct competitors stagnate or hemorrhage users.
+The statistics don't lie: WordPress is the world's #1 CMS.
+The platform dominates website design like no other, and continues to grow, even while its direct competitors stagnate or lose users.

-However, in looking away from WordPress for just a few moments, it becomes clear that a lot is going on in the world of CMS.
-In particular, highly intuitive website builders and Headless CMS are enjoying an upswing in popularity, demonstrating, at least to us, that simplicity is the name of the game when it comes to creating and administering digital content.
+At the same time, as we've shown, there is a lot happening in the world of CMS.
+Highly intuitive website builders and headless CMS are enjoying an upswing in popularity.
+We can conclude that simplicity seems to be the name of the game in terms of creating and administering digital content.

 FAQs

-WordPress is by far the most popular CMS, powering 77.9% of websites from our sample for which we could ascertain their CMS integration.
-In concrete numbers, from 5 million sites, and 887,130 integrations, 691,237 used WordPress.
+WordPress is by far the most popular CMS, powering 77.9% of websites that we could determine a CMS integration for.
+From 5 million sites, and 887,130 integrations, 691,237 used WordPress.

-Selecting the right CMS depends on your level of experience as well as your requirements.
-Open-source software like WordPress, Drupal, or Joomla make it possible to complete multi-faceted projects, however, you will need some programming knowledge to bring these to life.
-On top of that, with an open-source CMS, you'll also have to take care of hosting and security yourself.
-With that said, WordPress is particularly popular and for a classic CMS, a solid choice.
-Website builders greatly facilitate the creation of websites, but are often less flexible than traditional CMSs.
-The highest-scoring platform from our evaluation was Wix, impressing us in particular with its wide variety of features and ease of use.
+Selecting the right CMS depends on your experience and requirements.
+Open-source options like WordPress, Drupal, or Joomla make it possible to complete complex projects, however, programming know-how is a must.
+You'll also need to handle hosting and security.
+Website builders, like Wix, make site creation easier but are less flexible than CMSs.
+Wix impressed us with its wide variety of features and ease of use.

-Thanks to EXPERTE.com's Technology Check, it's possible to find out which technology a website is using by simply entering its address.
+With EXPERTE.com's Technology Check, you can see which integrations a website is using by simply entering its URL.